Detective Byomkesh Bakshy!: Products

 A mobile version game named Detective Byomkesh Bakshy!: The Game, has been launched by Games2win (G2W), which was made available on the Google Play Store.
 It is a hidden objects game.
 The game, launched with Yash Raj Films Licensing (YRFL), the licensing division of Yash Raj Films, is based on the film, which features Sushant Singh Rajput in the lead.
 On completing all the levels, a 'Detective Certificate' is awarded to the players, who can post it on social media.

 An apparel line titled NOIR 43 was launched at the Amazon India Fashion Week (AIFW), New Delhi, on 26 March.

 Future

 Prior to release, Banerjee expressed interest in creating a franchise based around Byomkesh Bakshy, if the first film performed well.
 After its release, Banerjee stated that he had the sequel ready and was hoping to start soon.
 Banerjee said that Byomkesh's adventures would continue with the upcoming installments exploring his relationship with Ajit, Satyawati and his nemesis.
-The sequel is slated to release in late 2027.